 This programme for Gifted and Talented girls and boys in Lancaster primary schools was launched in January 2010.
 It aims to raise aspirations and to encourage able pupils to explore avenues well beyond the confines of the National Curriculum.
 The programme covers all aspects of the curriculum, including science, literacy, numeracy and art.
 Please click on InspirUs to find out more about the programme.

 We have a long-standing link with Lancaster Community Music Centre, which meets at the school on 32 Saturdays per year, mostly during school terms.
 All members of the community are welcome to come along and take part in various musical ensembles.
 Individual instrument tuition is also available.
 More details about LCMC here.

 Every year, the pupils choose six charities to support during the Lent Term, and two of these are always local.
 Due to the boys' tremendous fundraising efforts, these local charities receive on average £2,000 from the school.
 Recent recipients have included CancerCare, Friends of Chernobyl's Children Lancaster, Beaumont College and St John's Hospice.
-The school also has a long-standing partnership with Lancaster-based charity Stepping Stones Nigeria, run by Gary Foxcroft OL.

 We organise frequent visits to Lancaster University, and have good links with staff and students who come to give talks and run workshops for the pupils.
 LUSU student volunteers studying Modern Foreign Languages recently ran a French competition at LRGS, as part of their Involve project.